ClermontDigital/RecipeCards/README.md

 ```

 ### Method 4: Options Flow (Add via Settings)
 From the integration entry row, click Configure.
-Choose "Add recipe" to add recipes directly from the options dialog (newline‑separated ingredients/instructions).
-Repeat to add multiple; choose "Finish" when done.
+You’ll get a menu similar to Local Tuya:
+- Add new recipe: opens a full recipe form and saves to this section
+- Edit existing recipe: select a recipe then update it
+- Delete recipe: select a recipe to remove it
+- Rename this section: change the section’s title shown in the UI
+Repeat Add to add multiple recipes under the same section.

 ## Troubleshooting